NIA chargesheets five for propagating ideologies of banned terror outfit online - The Tribune

 NIA chargesheets five for propagating ideologies of banned terror outfit online

-The accused — identified as Mohammad Fardeen, Kureshi Sefulla, Mohammad Faique, Zeeshan Ali and Shama Parveen — have been named in the charge sheet filed before a special NIA court in Ahmedabad, officials said.
+The accused — identified as Mohammad Fardeen, Kureshi Sefulla, Mohammad Faique, Zeeshan Ali and Shama Parveen — have been named in the chargesheet filed before a special NIA court in Ahmedabad, officials said.
+They have been charged under various sections of UA(P) Act, BNS Act and Arms Act.

-NIA's investigation in the case had revealed that the accused used social media platforms for propagating, supporting and disseminating the anti-India ideologies of the banned AQIS, a statement issued by the probe agency said.
-They posted provocative posts, including videos, audios and photos, through various social media accounts, it said.
+NIA’s investigation in the case had revealed that the accused used social media platforms for propagating, supporting and disseminating the anti-India ideologies of the banned AQIS.

+They posted provocative posts, including videos, audios and photos, through various social media accounts.

-He further collaborated and conspired with other accused to spread the violent ideology and content widely, it said.
+He further collaborated and conspired with other accused to spread the violent ideology and content widely.

-Sheikh Mohammad Fardeen from Ahmedabad, Kureshi Sefulla from Modasa (Gujarat) and Zeeshan Ali from Noida (UP) were found to have engaged actively and conspired to promote the radical content in the form of audio, video and other posts promoting the banned terror outfits, the NIA said.
+Sheikh Mohammad Fardeen of Ahmedabad, Kureshi Sefulla of Modasa in Gujarat and Zeeshan Ali of Noida in Uttar Pradesh were found to have actively engaged in and conspired to promote radical content in the form of audio, video and other posts promoting banned terrorist outfits.

-They had regularly liked, commented, and collaborated on posts inciting Jihad, Gazwa-E-Hind and rebellion against the democratically elected Indian government and advocated Khilafat and Sharia law, it added.
+They had regularly liked, commented and collaborated on posts inciting Jihad, Ghazwa-e-Hind and rebellion against the democratically elected Indian government and advocated Khilafat and Sharia law.

+The investigations further revealed that Shama Parveen from Bengaluru (Karnataka) propagated AQIS videos through her social media and actively participated in extremist groups that promoted radical content after the Pahalgam attack and Operation Sindoor.
+She was in regular contact with a Pakistani national, Sumer Ali, to whom she sent screenshots and discussed banned literature and operations.

+Her mobile phone contained incriminating books authored by extremist ideologues, videos and Pakistani contact numbers, all of which were recovered during the investigation.
+Investigations under Section 193(9) of BNSS are continuing.

 Unlock Exclusive Insights with The Tribune Premium